adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/form/button/v3/button/README.md

 ### Edit Dialog Properties
 The following properties are written to JCR for this Form Button component and are expected to be available as `Resource` properties:

+1. `./id` - defines the id for the button
-1. `./jcr:title` - defines the text displayed on the button; if none is provided, the text will default to the button type
+2. `./jcr:title` - defines the text displayed on the button; if none is provided, the text will default to the button type
-2. `./name` - defines the name of the button, which will be submitted with the form data
+3. `./name` - defines the name of the button, which will be submitted with the form data
-3. `./value` - defines the value of the button, which will be submitted with the form data
+4. `./value` - defines the value of the button, which will be submitted with the form data

 ## Client Libraries
 The component provides a `core.wcm.components.form.button.v3.editor` editor client library category that includes